Diamond-Star/QR-Code-Geno/README.md

 # Features which can be added:

  - "save as..." button to be able to save the QR Code under different formats: Vector and Bitmap Image File Formats;

- - allow the QR Code resolution to be adjustable.
-Ex: 600 x 600, 800 x 800, 1024 x 1024, etc;

- - allow the background color for the QR code to be adjustable.
-Ex: On click pick a random gray/(other random color);

- - allow the foreground color for the QR code to be adjustable.
-Ex: On click pick a random color but not the same as background;

- - add single color, color gradient and/or custom eye color options;

- - add body Shape, eye frame shape, eye ball shape options or templates;

- - add "insert custom logo" option; make available by default some most used logos: GitHub, FB, Twitter, YouTube, Insta, etc.

  - "share" button for sharing on social media;